e-i-o/etp/README.md

 Additionally, the following "custom" values are used.

+- `dummy_outputs`: boolean.
+If set to true, empty output files are generated for all tests.
-- `validator`: path to executable file of the validator.
+- `validator`: string.
+Path to executable file of the validator.
-- `model_solution`: path to the source code of the model solution.
+- `model_solution`: string.
+Path to the source code of the model solution.
 - `solutions`: list.
 Paths to all solutions (wrong or correct).

 All paths are relative to the task root directory (the one that contains `task.yaml`).